sarvesh10491/Miscellaneous/Virtualbox_New_VM_Setup.md

                 addresses: [8.8.8.8, 8.8.4.4]
 ```

-You should be able to SSH to VM from host with static IP after running below commands in VM.
+You should be able to SSH to VM from host with static IP after running below commands in VM.<\n>
-- `netplan --debug apply`
+`netplan --debug apply`
-- `reboot`
+`reboot`

 `ifconfig -a` command should display two ethernet sockets.